Skip to main content

 DNS FailoverRoute 53 Health ChecksActive-Active or Failover Routing

-CRD/Custom ResourcesInclude in GitOps repoManage like standard K8s objects
+CRD/Custom ResourcesInclude in GitOps repoManaged identically to standard K8s objects

 Implementation Priority

-2. P1: Configure External Secrets Operator + Route 53 Health Check
+2. P1: Configure External Secrets Operator + Route 53 Health Checks

-3. P2: Establish Velero backup policy + S3 Cross-Region Replication
+3. P2: Establish Velero backup policies + S3 Cross-Region Replication

-4. P3: Synchronize AWS resources with Crossplane/ACK (if needed)
+4. P3: AWS resource sync with Crossplane/ACK (as needed)

 9. References